geohot/corona/README.md

-# Reverse Engineering the Coronavirus (SARS-CoV-2)
+# Reverse engineering the coronavirus (SARS-CoV-2)

 **Start here**: [`corona.py`](corona.py)

 ## Background
 This project applies techniques from [reverse engineering](https://en.wikipedia.org/wiki/Reverse_engineering) to understand the [SARS-CoV-2](https://en.wikipedia.org/wiki/Severe_acute_respiratory_syndrome_coronavirus_2) virus.
 The goal here is simply to build an understanding of the virus from first principles.

-### :dna: Biology vs. :computer: Software
+### :dna: Biology vs. :computer: software
 Biological systems are fundamentally [information processing systems](https://en.wikipedia.org/wiki/Information_processor).
 While not a perfect analogy, software provides a useful framework for thinking about biology.
-The table below explains the analogy in more detail.
+The table below provides a rough outline of this analogy.

 :dna: Biology | :computer: Software | Notes
 ------- | -------- | -----